Times and rooms are subject to change. Check back here for updates.

 (50 mins)

-[EM/PS] The Amateur Radio Operator has many outlets to exercise their communications skills.
+The Amateur Radio Operator has many outlets to exercise their communications skills.
 MARS and SHARES are opportunities to work with Federal Government Agencies including the Department of Defense, and Department of Homeland Security and all Federal Government agencies using HF radio.

 Sun 10 AM